procore-oss/backstage-plugin-announcements/plugins/announcements/README.md

-# Announcements plugin for Backstage

-The Announcements plugin is a frontend, backend, and common plugin that manages and displays announcements within Backstage.
+# backstage-plugin-announcements

+This is the frontend for the Announcements plugin.
 This plugin provides:

 - a component to display the latest announcements, for example on a homepage
-- a component to display the latest announcements, for example on a homepage
 - pages to list, view, create, edit and delete announcements
-- integration with the [`@backstage/plugin-search`](https://github.com/backstage/backstage/tree/master/plugins/search) plugin
-- integration with the [`@backstage/plugin-permission-backend`](https://github.com/backstage/backstage/tree/master/plugins/permission-backend) plugin

-## Setup
+## Installation

 See [the project's README](../../README.md).

+Are you looking to install the announcements plugin?
+See the project's [installation guide](../../docs/setup.md).